mcowdery/virtual-pet/ReadMe.md

 ## Overview
 Welcome to VirtualPet!
 A project by Mathew Cowdery, Adison Reddy, and Sok Eam.

-## Starting the program

-At the start of the program, you will be brought to the intro menu.
-After that you will begin making your own pet, which requires a type (Organic or Robotic),

 ## How to Play
 The goal of the program is to reach $100,000.
 But you'll have to go into debt first to get there.
 Each pet has a certain amount of income that ticks away.